 Most RTIs have a viral origin and originate from influenza viruses (IV), respiratory syncytial virus (RSV), human coronavirus (HCoV) and rhinovirus (RV).
 Each year, RV infections lead to 40 million days of absence from work or school in the United States alone.

 GE is predominantly caused by Human Rotavirus (HRV) and human noroviruses (HuNoV).
 HRV has led to 453,000 annual deaths in children below the age of five.

 Additionally, human picornaviruses are among the most common infections in mankind.
 Enteroviruses (EV) are human picornaviruses and are endemic worldwide.
 They cause 10-15 million infections worldwide and leads to at least 30,000-50,000 hospitalizations per year in the United States.

-Organovir is an ITN that trains young researchers to lead innovation in the field of organoids for virology in Europe.
+OrganoVIR is an ITN that trains 15 Early Stage Researchers to lead innovation in the field of organoids for virology.

-These research work packages will be guided by Work package 1, the ‘learn’ work package, as well as Work package 6, the ‘NAVIGATE’ work package.
+These research work packages are supported by Work package 1, the ‘LEARN’ work package, as well as Work package 6, the ‘NAVIGATE’ work package.
 More information about each work package is provided below.

-Organovir has a consortium that exists out of 10 beneficiaries and 5 partners from various sectors, such as academics, industry as well as governmental and non-profit sectors.
+OrganoVIR is comprised out of 10 beneficiaries and 5 partners from various sectors such as academics, industry as well as governmental and non-profit sectors.
 Each beneficiary and partner has expertise in the fields of virology, organoid technology, ethics, policy, business, education or communication.
-With this broad range of expertise, Organovir will have a significant impact on the virology landscape in Europe.
+With this broad range of expertise, OrganoVIR will have a significant impact on the European virology landscape.